-You only have three years after a car accident to sue in NY.
-In some cases, this time limit (known as the “statute of limitations”) may be much shorter, such as if the liable party is a government entity.
-Additionally, there may be other critical deadlines that are very short.
-As just one example, cases against a governmental / municipal entity will likely call for the service of a “Notice of Claim” within 90 days of the accident.
+Under most circumstances, you only have three years after a car accident to sue in New York.
+In some cases, this time limit, known as the “statute of limitations,” may be much shorter, such as in cases where the liable party is a government entity.
+In addition to a shorter statute of limitations for lawsuits involving a governmental or municipal entity, there is also a time limit for the plaintiff to file a “Notice of Claim” within 90 days of the accident.

 Exceptions to the Statute of Limitations on Car Accident Lawsuits

 Certain circumstances can change the timeline for filing a personal injury lawsuit based on your New York car accident.
 These exceptions can extend the time periods governed by the statute of limitations.
 Some exceptions under New York state law include: